zendannyy/regex/regex_notes.md

 Char Classes
 use []
+Ex: to match 800 or 900 numbers
+[8-9]00

 OR is implied
 Ex: To match on an a or an e, use [ae]

+. 	matches ANY single character, AKA wildcard

+"+"      Matches 1 or more (greedy) repetitions of the preceding R

+*?,+?,??
+Non-greedy versions of the previous three special characters.

+\d	single digit

+\D	NOT a single digit

+\w       Matches any alphanumeric character; equivalent to [a-zA-Z0-9_] why would not use \w then?

+\W		NOT a single word character

+\s 		space character (tab,space,newline)

+\S 		Not whitespace

+^		Beginning of string

+$ 		End of string

+Ex:
+gns
+^gns
+vs gns$

+234-431-9876
+234.431.9876

+SSN's
+sequence is 3-2-4
+ony digits
+xxx-xx-xxxx

+'\d\d\d-\d\d-\d\d\d\d’
 ## Use Cases

 ### IP addresses